-Print-On-Demand For Beginners: Your FAQs AnsweredLast Updated: February 15, 2020
+Print-On-Demand For Beginners: Your FAQs Answeredby Michael Essek · Updated: January 5, 2023

-If you’re new to Print-On-Demand and selling your art online, then you probably have questions.
+If you’re new to selling your designs via Print-On-Demand sites, then you probably have questions.
 Lots of them.

 I get a lot of Print-On-Demand questions, and I see the same ones popping up time and time again.